jpchauvel/chauvel.org/blog/solana-dapp.md

         return None
 ```

-**Automated Workflow**: The script assess the existence of a PDA and determine
+**Automated Workflow**: The script assess the existence of a PDA and determines
 the appropriate action autonomously.
 The `check_and_create_or_update_pda()`
 function orchestrates this flow, deciding whether to create a new account or
 update an existing one.